Introducing categories

 Landings for TV and radio categories

-A landing is always connected to a particular podcast or show.
+A landing is a collection of featured content for a particular podcast or show.
 Landings help you:

 • Promote popular episodes and related content.

-• Announce when new episodes will be available.
+• Announce when new episodes are available.

 A web editor builds each landing in Pangea CMS.
 They add the content and assign the landing to a single TV or radio category.
+For detailed information, see Building a landing for a podcast or show.